-The Supervisor Development Program at the St. Cloud Area Chamber of Commerce offers 7 different courses in 7 distinct areas that will give new supervisors the necessary tools to become more effective.
+The Supervisor Development Program at the St. Cloud Area Chamber of Commerce offers six different courses in six distinct areas that will give new supervisors the necessary tools to become more effective.

-In order to receive the Supervisor Development certificate, participants are required to attend 6 of the 7 courses.
-There are five required courses, and participants choose between one of two elective courses.
+In order to receive the Supervisor Development certificate, participants are required to attend 5 of the 6 courses.
 Classes range from 2.5 to 4 hours in length.

 “Supervisors who want the best out of people have to lead, not push.
 It’s harder to do, and takes a lot more skill.
 But it is worth the effort.”Leadership With a Human Touch, January 18, 1994.

 - Registration is accepted online or by mailing in the brochure.